YBharath1831/FaceMaskDetection/README.md

 # FaceMaskDetection
-1. Clone the repository into your database
+1. Clone the repository into your device
 2. Open the folder
 3. From the folder and open command prompt
 4. To run the project you must have python3, cuda 10.1 installed